University of Göttingen: Exchange programs

 As Germany is a member of the European Union, university students have the opportunity to participate in the Erasmus Programme.
-The university also has exchange programs and partnerships with reputable universities outside Europe such as University of Technology Sydney in Australia, Tsinghua University, Peking University and Fudan University in China, The University of Tokyo in Japan and the University of California, Berkeley, in the United States.
+The university also has exchange programs and partnerships with reputable universities outside Europe such as Tsinghua University, Peking University and Fudan University in China, Kyoto University and Waseda University in Japan and Amherst College in the United States.

-Summer school

-The university organizes summer courses for international and local students.
-One of the courses are in Data Science, a two-week summer school.
-It aims at advanced MA- and beginning PhD students from any discipline who are interested in learning about the many facets of data science.

-In a series of lectures, the participants will be introduced to the field of data science from different vantage points.
-Practical sessions will allow students to apply different theories and methods in practice, both individually and in teams.
-The Social Program includes different events such as sightseeing tours, hiking trips or a joint barbecue.
-The summer school 2019 took place at the historic Alte Mensa building.

 Traditions

 The most famous tradition of the university is that PhD students who have just passed their Rigorosum (oral doctoral examination) or dissertation defense sit in a wagon – decorated with flowers and balloons and accompanied by relatives and friends, drive around the inner city and arrive at the Marktplatz – the central square where the old town hall and the Gänseliesel statue are located.
 The "newly born doctor" shall climb up to the statue of Gänseliesel (a poor princess in an old fairy tale who was compelled to keep geese by a wicked woman and later regained her identity), kiss the Gänseliesel and give bouquets to her.